dladd/pyFormex/HOWTO-dev.rst

     help of the scroll bar.
   - If it ends with '/' before "username@host.domain", replace the '/' with '=='.
-  - After the update, wait for another day for the server to refresh, then try again to access the SVN.
+  - After the update, wait for another day for the server to refresh, then try again to access the repository.

 Currently, we are also using a developer repository, located on the server